Gym Wear Fetish

 - collecting particular brands, cuts, finishes or styles;

-- incorporating sportswear into intimate or private settings.
+- incorporating sportswear into intimate settings between consenting adults.

 For most people it functions as a heightened preference layered onto otherwise conventional attraction, overlapping closely with swimwear, latex and rubber, and general tight-clothing interests.